 Archive list of books now out of print

 W.A.
 Wigram: A fragment of autobiography, edited by J. F. Coakley.
 9 pp. with a line illustration.
-Lancaster, 1985.
+Lancaster 1985.

 Saint Ephrem: A Hymn on the Eucharist (Hymns on Faith, no. 10), edited and translated by Sebastian Brock.
-Lancaster, 1986.
+Lancaster 1986.

 Synopsis of the oriental and some other non-Latin types in use at the Press of J. F. Coakley.
-Broadside, Lancaster, 1990.
+Broadside, Lancaster 1990.

 The Church's bridal feast.
 A Syriac hymn for Epiphany.
 Edited from the Syriac Orthodox Fenqitho, and translated, by Sebastian Brock.
 14 pp. Oxford 1992.

-Types: Cambridge small estrangela (designed after the handwriting of F. C. Burkitt) and Monotype Garamond.
 ISBN 0 9511627 2 1.

+Printed in Cambridge's small estrangela (designed after the handwriting of F. C. Burkitt) and Monotype Garamond.

 Lancelot Andrewes, Preces privatae.
 The introductions to each day’s prayers in Greek.
 Edited with an English translation by David Scott, with a wood-engraved frontispiece by Jane Lydbury.
 23pp.
-Oxford 1993.
+Oxford 1993.150 copies.
+ISBN 0 9511627 4 8.

 Types: Robert Proctor’s famous ‘Otter’ Greek type (on which see Matrix 13 (1993), 179-89), and Monotype Octavian.
-ISBN 0 9511627 4 8.

 Family graces.
 With an appendix of scholarly graces.
 First edition.
-19 pp. Cased.
-Oxford 1994.
+19 pp. Oxford 1994.
+One hundred copies.
+ISBN 0 9511627 5 6.

 The 'scholarly graces' include texts in Hebrew, Latin, Greek, and Syriac.

 An ancient colophon : a memoir by William Cureton.
 Edited by J. F. Coakley. i + 13 pp. Oxford 1999.
 75 copies.

 Cureton's description of how he encountered the most famous of Syriac manuscripts (British Library Add.
 12,150), the oldest dated codex manuscript in any language.
 The text is re-edited from Cureton's book The festal letters of Athanasius (1848) with some additional notes.

 The Harvard B.A. degree diploma 1813-2000, by J. F. Coakley.
 11 pp., large oblong format, cased, in a box including six specimen diplomas.
 Oxford 2000.
+Fifty copies.

 This book was printed by the Jericho Press for the Harvard College Library.

 The collects of the first English prayer book 1549 by Thomas Cranmer, edited by J. F. Coakley; with an introduction by Geoffrey Hill and a wood-engraved frontispiece by Jane Lydbury.
 6 + 89 pp., cased.
 Oxford 2002.
+Fifty copies printed for subscribers.

 This edition reproduces the text of the collects, in large type, from the Houghton Library copy of the 1549 Book of Common Prayer.
-After each collect is the Latin original, if any, and a note about its transmission in the 1662 prayer book and in the current American Book of Common Prayer and English Common Worship
+After each collect is the Latin original, if any, and a note about its transmission in the 1662 prayer book and in the current American Book of Common Prayer and English Common Worship.

 O sacred head: a Passiontide hymn.
 Words and music, with an introduction by John W. Coakley, Thomas S. Hansen, Carl D.N.
 Klein, and the editor J. F. Coakley; with a wood-engraving by Simon Brett.
 11 + 8 pp., quarto, cased, 2003.
+Sixty copies, mostly for subscribers.

 The introduction discusses the famous hymn of Paul Gerhardt O Haupt voll Blut und Wunden; its thirteenth-century Latin original; the musical settings of the German hymn; and its English translations.
 There follow four different musical settings of the hymn, below which are the complete German text and the English translations of James W. Alexander and Robert Bridges.
 These pages are cut horizontally so that any of the musical settings may be paired with any of the versions.

 Archimedes, On floating bodies I. 1-2.
 Greek text edited with an English translation by N. G. Wilson.
-14 pp., quarto, cased, 2004.
+14 pp., quarto, 2004.
+Fifty copies, most of which were regrettably lost when the Press moved to Ely in 2008.

 Greek text (Latin when the Greek is absent) and facing English translation of the opening of this treatise.
 The editor Nigel Wilson is one of a team of scholars who worked on a palimpsest manuscript rediscovered in 1998, and this was the first-fruit of their project of a new edition.
 Part of the Greek text had not been previously read, and therefore of this passage ours is a FIRST EDITION of Archimedes in Greek.